simalexan/s3-lambda-csv-to-pdf-s3/README.md

 - `ConversionTimeout`, an optional parameter, represents the timeout of the Conversion Lambda function.
 By default its 60 seconds.

-- `InputBucketName`, an optional parameter, represents the name of the Input Markdown Bucket.
+- `InputBucketName`, an optional parameter, represents the name of the Input CSV Bucket.
 By default its "s3-lambda-csv-input-to-pdf-s3-bucket".

-- `OutputBucketName`, an optional parameter, represents the name of the Output HTML Bucket.
+- `OutputBucketName`, an optional parameter, represents the name of the Output PDF Bucket.
 By default its "s3-lambda-pdf-output-from-csv-s3-bucket".

 ## Latest Release - 1.0.0